ECMT-680-Financial-Econometrics/PSM-Replication/README.md

 - `covers_data.dta`

 ### Data Tables
-The data table files are in Stata format (.dta), detailing the processing steps and manipulations required for the analysis.
+The data table files are in Stata format (.dta).

 ### College Data Summary
 The "College Data" dataset covers various aspects of colleges and universities, including: